gilcrest/diygoapi/README.md

 ### Main API Module

 The [Main API/server layer module](https://github.com/gilcrest/go-api-basic) is the starting point and as such has the main package/function within the cmd directory.
-In it, I'm checking for both a log level and environment command line flags and running them through 2 simple functions (`logLevel` and `envName`) to get the correct string value given the flag input.
+In it, I'm checking for both log level and environment command line flags and running them through 2 simple functions (`logLevel` and `envName`) to get the correct string value given the flag input.
 I'm using [zerolog](https://github.com/rs/zerolog) throughout my modules as the logger.

 ```go
 func main() {